Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 660 should in theory be much faster than the GeForce GT 220 GDDR3 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 660 should in theory be quite a bit superior to the GeForce GT 220 GDDR3 in general. (explain)

-Texel RateThe GeForce GTX 660 will be quite a bit (more or less 684%) faster with regards to anisotropic filtering than the GeForce GT 220 GDDR3. (explain)
+Texel RateThe GeForce GTX 660 should be much (approximately 684%) better at texture filtering than the GeForce GT 220 GDDR3. (explain)

-Pixel RateThe GeForce GTX 660 will be quite a bit (about 370%) more effective at full screen anti-aliasing than the GeForce GT 220 GDDR3, and will be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 660 will be much (more or less 370%) better at full screen anti-aliasing than the GeForce GT 220 GDDR3, and capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison